compscidr/goblog/README.md

 - error pages
 - file uploads (images, pdfs, etc)
 - github action which builds and deploys a tagged dockerhub release when a versioned release is cut
+- version string in template header from `git describe`

 Todo:
 - draft posts
-- version string somewhere in the template
 - update styling so links are more visible
 - post date editing so old posts can be imported
 - medium import tool